Epinephrine Auto-Injectors for Severe Allergic Reaction (Adrenaclick®, Auvi-Q®, EpiPen®, Symjepi®)

 Important Points to Remember

-- The most common cause of death from severe allergies is waiting too long to use the epinephrine during an allergic reaction or not having the injector with you.
-If you have any questions, be sure to ask your child’s doctor, nurse or pharmacist.
+- The most common causes of death from severe allergies are waiting too long to use the epinephrine during an allergic reaction and not having the injector with you.
+If you have questions, be sure to ask your child’s health care provider or pharmacist.

-- Do not store the injector in a refrigerator or a hot car.
+- Do not store the auto-injector in a refrigerator or a hot car.
 Keep it at room temperature.
 The liquid medicine in the injector should be clear.
-If it is discolored or has floating specks, get a new pen.
+If it is discolored or has floating specks, get a new injector.

-- See an allergist if there has ever been a severe allergic reaction or if epinephrine has ever been needed.
+- See an allergist if your child has ever had a severe allergic reaction or needed epinephrine.

-- Children who have had a severe allergic reaction should wear a medical alert bracelet or necklace (you can get it at most pharmacies).
+- Children who have had a severe allergic reaction should wear a medical alert ID bracelet or necklace.
+You can get one at most pharmacies.